FlankaLanka/MessageAI/memory-bank/activeContext.md

 - ✅ **NEW**: Self-addition prevention - users can't add themselves to groups
 - ✅ **NEW**: Direct chat name display - shows person's name instead of email
 - ✅ **NEW**: Profile picture deletion - complete removal from database
+- ✅ **NEW**: Voice Messaging System - WeChat-style voice messages with recording, playback, and Firebase Storage
+- ✅ **NEW**: Audio Service - Complete audio recording and playback with expo-av
+- ✅ **NEW**: Voice Message UI - VoiceMessageBubble, VoiceRecorder, and VoiceMessagePreview components
+- ✅ **NEW**: Database Migration - SQLite schema updates for audio fields with backward compatibility
+- ✅ **NEW**: Cross-Platform Audio - Web and mobile compatibility for voice messaging
+- ✅ **NEW**: Offline Voice Support - Voice messages queue locally and sync when online
+- ✅ **NEW**: Simplified Push Notifications - Local notifications for Expo Go development
+- ✅ **NEW**: Local Notification System - Triggers when messages are sent
+- ✅ **NEW**: Expo Go Optimization - Removed cross-device complexity for easier development
 - ✅ Responsive UI that works on all devices
 - ✅ State management with Zustand
 - ✅ TypeScript type safety throughout